Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 for a transition to send out more funds than its contract's current ``_balance``.
-Care must be taken to only do so either if one or more of the recipients do not accept the funds, or if one of multiple outgoing message causes a series of chain calls which result in the current contract receiving (and accepting) additional funds to cover the missing outgoings.
+Care must be taken to only do so either if one or more of the recipients do not accept the funds, or if one of multiple outgoing messages causes a series of chain calls which results in the current contract receiving (and accepting) additional funds to cover the outgoings of the yet-to-be-processed messages.

-If the recipient accepts more funds than are available in the sender's balance, then a run-time error occurs, and the entire transaction is aborted.
+If at any point during a transaction a recipient accepts more funds than are available in the sender's balance, then a run-time error occurs, and the entire transaction is aborted.
+In other words, no account balance may drop below 0 at any point during a transaction.